azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 }
 ```

-This means when creating ContentView, you need to pass in the view model dependency which takes in a Core Data dependency.
+This means when creating ContentView, you need to pass in the view model dependency which itself takes in a Core Data dependency.

 ```swift